ErosBryant/new-index-microbench/README.md

 The generated workload files will be in ./workloads

 1. NOTE: To generate email-key workloads, you need an email list (list.txt)# index-microbench
+2. use: ./workload a rand bwtree 1
+   1. workload type: a, c, e, none
+      "none" type means we just load the file and exit.
+   This serves as the base line for microbenchamrks
+   2. key distribution: rand, mono
+   3. index type: bwtree skiplist masstree artolc btreeolc btreertm
+   4. number of threads (integer)
+      --hyper: Whether to pin all threads on NUMA node 0
+      --mem: Whether to monitor memory access
+      --numa: Whether to monitor NUMA throughput
+      --insert-only: Whether to only execute insert operations

 ### INSTALL NOTES